felixlu/awesome-stars/README.md

 - [langgenius/dify](https://github.com/langgenius/dify) - Production-ready platform for agentic workflow development.
 - [zzzgydi/clash-verge](https://github.com/zzzgydi/clash-verge) - A Clash GUI based on tauri.
 Supports Windows, macOS and Linux.
 - [XPoet/picx](https://github.com/XPoet/picx) - 🏞️ PicX 是一款基于 GitHub API 开发的图床工具，提供图片上传托管、生成图片链接和常用图片工具箱服务。
-- [labring/sealos](https://github.com/labring/sealos) - Sealos is an AI-native Cloud Operating System built on Kubernetes that unifies the entire application lifecycle, from development in cloud IDEs to production deployment and management.
-It is perfect f
+- [labring/sealos](https://github.com/labring/sealos) - Sealos is an AI-native Cloud Operating System that unifies the entire application lifecycle, from development in cloud IDEs to production deployment and management.
+It is perfect for building and scal
 - [labring/laf](https://github.com/labring/laf) - Laf is a vibrant cloud development platform that provides essential tools like cloud functions, databases, and storage solutions.
 It enables developers to quickly unleash their creativity and bring in
 - [coder/code-server](https://github.com/coder/code-server) - VS Code in the browser
 - [Eugeny/tabby](https://github.com/Eugeny/tabby) - A terminal for a more modern age